rootraven04/0xc4uploader/README.md

 # 0xc4uploader

 Secure SHELL uploader (only can work with 0xc4.php)

 - Using GET method so it's hidden
-- Using 1 name, so all the filenames except **0xc4.php** can't be uploaded
+- Using 1 name, so all of the files except **0xc4.php** can't be uploaded

 ***How to access:***